 - What style of architecture appeals to you?
 Modern, Greek Revival, Federal, ranch, Craftsman, Charleston single, Tidewater style, or something unique and totally customized?

 - What rooms are must-haves?
 Decide how many bedrooms, bathrooms, and living areas you need.
 Think about a laundry room, playroom, mudroom, dining room, formal living room, and eat-in space for the kitchen.
-Does your family need an office or study area?
+Does your family need a home office or study area?
 Do you need certain accommodations for your pets?

 - How many square feet do you need?
 Your project’s cost is often based per square foot.
 Your taxes, and electric bill are all greatly affected by the size of your home.
 Also, look at the size of other homes in the neighborhood.
 It may be difficult for your house to sell at a favorable price later if it is much bigger and nicer than the others.